Install Diode Drive

 - Backup and persistently host your files with other systems (like a Raspberry Pi)

-- Be invited to be collaborate with others' Zones
+- Accept an invite to be collaborate with others' Zones

 - Move the folder for your Zone to a new location